 Arbolus is an expert network, a custom recruiting firm focused on connecting subject matter experts (SMEs) with institutional investor clients looking to better understand an industry, company, or product.
 Expert networks typically rely on LinkedIn and company websites to identify current & former employees, competitors, customers, and key opinion leaders who can add value to a client’s market research via their professional experience and opinions.
 A subject matter experts’ expertise is typically rapidly downloaded via a 45 minute to 1-hour call with the client.
 Working with Arbolus, and other expert networks, can be a lucrative alternative stream of income, requiring little to no preparation, that can be scheduled around your existing employment or other responsibilities.

 Founded originally as CiQ Group in 2017, the firm was rebranded as Arbolus Technologies in 2019.
 Arbolus was founded by two managers from AlphaSights, Sam Glasswell and Will Leeming.
 The firm has been experiencing rapid growth, acquiring Waterside, another budding expert network, in 2019.
-The Barcelona-based firm also maintains offices in London and New York, and raised $6M in venture capital investment from Fuel Ventures and Plug & Play Ventures in 2021.
+The London-based firm employs 100 people and also maintains offices in Barcelona, New York, and New Delhi.
+The company raised $6M in venture capital investment from Fuel Ventures and Plug & Play Ventures in 2021 and an additional $15 million from Element Ventures and Fuel Ventures in 2022.

 Is Arbolus Technologies a scam— or a legitimate opportunity?